West Highland Terrier breed guide

 Westies are bold, independent and courageous but are nevertheless a friendly breed of dog.
-They are happy-natured and lively yet are stubborn and are somewhat easy to train (when they feel like it!).
+They are stubborn yet happy-natured and lively, and are somewhat easy to train (when they feel like it!).
 They are alert and can be vocal when a stranger enters their territory, and can be dominant towards unknown dogs, particularly those of the same sex.

 Things to watch out for

 Westies love to bark and are natural watchdogs.
-The West Highland Terrier can be prone to minor health problems such as Atopic dermatitis which is a skin disease common in this breed, meaning they require a little more grooming attention; they need to be groomed approximately once a week and bathed every couple of weeks.
-The Westie tends to dig around frequently – it’s what they do best, so if given the chance they may create lots of holes in your garden!
+The West Highland Terrier can be prone to minor health problems such as Atopic dermatitis which is a skin disease common in this breed, meaning they require a little more grooming attention.
+They need to be groomed approximately once a week and bathed every couple of weeks.
+The Westie tends to dig around frequently – it’s what they do best, so they may create lots of holes in your garden if given the chance!